Number squeezed and fragmented states of strongly interacting bosons in a double well

 \subsubsection{Fragmentation and depletion in the two-mode model}

-We can also study fragmentation in the two-mode model by expanding the OBDM~(\ref{eq:OBDM}) in terms of the modes~(\ref{eq:twomode_modes}) and diagonalizing it to find the occupation of the natural orbitals.
-In doing so, we find
+We can also study fragmentation in the two-mode model by expanding the OBDM, Eq.~\eqref{eq:OBDM}, in terms of the left/right localized wave functions, Eqs.~\eqref{eq:twomode_modes}, and diagonalizing to find the occupation of the natural orbitals.
+This results in